-Vintage car lovers might not be happy to hear it, but as glamorous as old cars can be, they're still more difficult to insure than recent ones, and that for several reasons.
+Vintage car lovers might not be happy to hear it, but as glamorous as old cars can be, they're still more difficult to insure than newer ones, and that’s for several reasons.

-Cars suffer from the effects of time and weather exposure, and become more likely to break.
-Even when carefully looked after, some parts weaken over time and can cause vehicle failure.
+Cars suffer from the effects of time and weather exposure, and even when carefully looked after, some parts weaken over time and can cause vehicle failure.

 Over the years, car manufacturers have developed multiple technologies to make their vehicles safer, both for the passengers and from theft.
-Driving aids and safety devices are some of the numerous factors that explain the massive decrease in road casualties in the past 30 years (according to the UK Department of Transports, they fell by about 50% since 1979)1.
-Even though repairs are often cheaper on older cars, they are more likely to get damaged in an accident, and their passengers injured.
+It helps to explain the massive decrease in road casualties in the past 30 years (according to the UK Department of Transports, they fell by about 50% since 1979)1.
+It means that crashes are more likely to happen in older cars and are harder for us to insure

-Powerful cars are often considered as desirable.
-Although they can be equipped with good safety devices, car thieves would try to steal them anyway for their value and prestige.
+Powerful cars are desirable.
+Although they can be equipped with good safety devices, they often get stolen anyway for their value and prestige.

 Both of these points also apply to cars that have been modified to improve their performance or appearance.
 It is in general riskier for companies to insure these vehicles, as these modifications might conflict with security measures.
 In an accident, modified parts might cause more damage to the car and its driver, and will be more expensive to repair.

 When you get a quote with us, you'll be asked to fill in a few details to allow our pricing algorithm to tailor your premium to your specific needs.
-If some of your answers are logically incompatible, then our system might reject your quote.
+If some of your answers don’t add up, then our system might reject your quote.
 That's why we ask you to make sure all the details provided are as accurate as possible.
-Please note that we would not penalise spelling mistakes, or errors due to inattention, as our aim is to identify misinformation.
+Please note that we would not penalise spelling mistakes, or errors due to inattention, as our aim is to identify false information.

 If in doubt about the answers expected in the sign up flow, our friendly team is always a message away.
 They're trained to deal with customers from all over the world, and will be happy to guide you through the process!